Alsaaram/Alsaaram/README.md

 ### Hi there 👋

+## About Me
+My name is Saram, and I'm currently majoring in computer science with a focus on software engineering.

+## Academic Background
+- SQL
+- Python
+- Java
+- C++
+- HTML
+- CSS

+## Current Projects
+- Self-taught web development
+- Object-Oriented Programming in Java
+- Data Structures and Algorithms in C++

+## Contact Me
+Feel free to get in touch with me on LinkedIn or GitHub!

 <!--
 **Alsaaram/Alsaaram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.